Colorado judge resigns after using N-word multiple times and using racially insensitive language

 Chase maintained that she did "not intend any racial animus," but did acknowledge that her statements violated a rule "which requires a judge to act in a manner that promotes public confidence in the judiciary."
 She acknowledged that her use of the N-word "does not promote public confidence in the judiciary and creates the appearance of impropriety."

-Chase submitted her resignation and the Colorado Supreme Court has accepted it, CBS News Denver reports.
+Chase submitted her resignation and the Colorado Supreme Court has accepted it, CBS Denver reports.